yishanyuan/Airbnb_Analysis_2024/README.md

 ### Group Name: Avocado

 # Goal of the analysis
-The goal is to analyze listings on Airbnb across four U.S. cities (Austin, New York City, Chicago, and Los Angeles) to determine how pet-friendliness, availability of free parking, and smoking policies impact the rental prices for one adult.
+The goal is to determine how pet-friendliness, availability of free parking, and smoking policies impact the rental prices for one adult.
+To generalize the impact, We analyze listings on Airbnb across four U.S. cities, including Austin, New York City, Chicago, and Los Angeles.
 The analysis will focus on prices for three different periods: a one-day stay, a one-week stay, and a one-month stay, starting from November 1, 2024.

 # Source of dataset
 Airbnb Offical Websites:https://www.airbnb.com